Testing Flask Applications¶

 tearDown() method.
 Additionally during setup the

 TESTING config flag is activated.
-What it does is disabling the error
+What it does is disable the error

 catching during request handling so that you get better error reports when